line/lich/component/README.md

 ## Testing

+If the `component-test` module is in the runtime classpath, every component is tied to an `applicationContext`.
+And, a different instance of component is created for each `applicationContext`.
+This is useful for Robolectric tests, because Robolectric recreates `applicationContext` for each test.
+It means all components are automatically reset for every Robolectric test.

+The `component-test` module also provides APIs to mock components for tests.
-You can mock components using [mockComponent](../component-test/src/main/java/com/linecorp/lich/component/test/MockitoComponentMocks.kt) function.
-Here is an example for testing the above `SaveFooUseCase`.
+Here is an example of [mockComponent](../component-test/src/main/java/com/linecorp/lich/component/test/MockitoComponentMocks.kt) function for testing the above `SaveFooUseCase`.

 ```kotlin
 @RunWith(AndroidJUnit4::class)